rafaco/InAppDevTools/README.md

 - To [@tiagohm](https://github.com/tiagohm) for [CodeView](https://github.com/tiagohm/CodeView): inspiration for my codeview.
 - To [@Zsolt Kocsi](https://github.com/zsoltk) for [paperwork](https://github.com/zsoltk/paperwork): inspiration for CompileConfig.
 - To [@valdesekamdem](https://github.com/valdesekamdem) for [MaterialDesign-Toast](https://github.com/valdesekamdem/MaterialDesign-Toast): inspiration for our CustomToast.
-- To [@Wajahat Karim](https://github.com/wajahatkarim3) for [JCenter-Gradle-Scripts](https://github.com/wajahatkarim3/JCenter-Gradle-Scripts): used to publish into Bintray.
 - //TODO: add com.github.anrwatchdog:anrwatchdog?
 - //TODO: add replacement for com.opencsv:opencsvallo

-## About the author
+## About the author and the project

+I'm a Senior Software Engineer who has always been working on proprietary software around Spain and UK.
+This is my first contribution to the open source community and I'm looking forward to create a small community around.

-I'm a Senior Software Engineer and this project started as a playground to learn Android on my spare time.
-I have a lot of fun with it and as it has turned out to be an interesting project for every Android developer, I've finally left a permanent work position to focus on this.
+This project started as a playground to learn Android, then it become a personal tool to support my daily duties and then I realise it could be interesting for every Android developer.
+After 2 years having a lot of fun with it, mainly overnight, I've left a permanent work position to make it flexible and polished for everyone joy.
 I hope to publish a first complete version at the end of this summer (2019) before continue with my career.

 ## License <a name="license"/>
 Apache-2.0